fossabot/raccoon-siem/README.md

 Currently, we are using [Elasticsearch](https://www.elastic.co/products/elasticsearch) to provide event storage functionality.

-## Modules overview
+## Entities overview

 ### Connector
 Connector's goal is to actively fetch or passively receive log records.
 It can be used whithin [collector](#collector) and [correlator](#correlator).

 ### Normalizer
-Normalier's goal is to parse and convert raw log records to normalized event according to mapping provided by user.
+Normalier's goal is to parse and convert raw log records to normalized event according to mapping rules provided by user.
 It can be used within [collector](#collector) only.

 ### Filter
 Filter can be used whithin [collector](#collector) and [correlator](#correlator) to:
 * Drop undesired (noisy) events
 * Provide event selection mechanism for enrichment, aggregation and correlation rules.

+### Mapping rule
+Mapping rule is used to tie up raw log field or active list record field with normalized event field.

 ### Enrichment rule
 Enrichment rule can be used whithin [collector](#collector) and [correlator](#correlator) to fill normalized events with additional data which can be taken from: constants, active list and dictionary records, event fields and third-party systems.